nodebox/nodebox.github.io/node/documentation/using/generative-design.md

 You can change the tower by:

 * Changing **Value** of number1 which will add segments to the tower.
-* Changing **Seed** of random numbers1 which will change the width of each segment.
+* Changing **Seed** of random_numbers1 which will change the width of each segment.
-* Changing **Seed** of random numbers2 which will change the height of each segment and calculate a new set of points based on these new values.
+* Changing **Seed** of random_numbers2 which will change the height of each segment and calculate a new set of points based on these new values.
 * Try it out first.

 We will create a subnetwork from this procedure and publish some variables that will enable us to change the look of the tower.

 * Select all by dragging over them.
 * Right-click one of them and choose “group into network”.
-* This will leave you with one node, subnet1.
-Right-click it again a rename it "tower" (by using right-click again).
+Name the network "tower".
 * Right-click tower node and select 'Edit Children'.
 * Right-click on **Value** port of number1, choose "Publish" and call it 'number-of-segments'.
 * Right-click on **Seed** port of random numbers1, choose "Publish" and call it 'change-widths'.